NPY Women’s council is led by women’s law, authority and culture to deliver health, social and cultural services for all Anangu.

-NPY Women’s Council is governed and directed by Aboriginal women across 26 desert communities in the cross-border regions of Western Australia, South Australia and the Northern Territory – an area covering 350,000 sq km.
-Our administrative offices are in Alice Springs, with regional offices located in Mimili, Umuwa, Ernabella, Amata and Pipalyatjara in South Australia, Wingellina, Warakurna and Kiwirrkurra in Western Australia, and Finke, Imanpa, Mutitjulu, and Docker River in the Northern Territory.
+NPYWC is now a leader in the provision of human services in the NPY region.
+Proudly Anangu led, NPYWC is governed and directed by Aboriginal women across 26 desert communities in the cross-border regions of Western Australia, South Australia and the Northern Territory – an area covering 350,000 sq km.

 This painting tells the story of how the NPY Women’s Council was started in 1980.
 I made a cassette tape and sent it around to all the communities for women to listen to.
 The black line going around the painting with the white marks is the cassette travelling around to all the women in communities.